GUIDE 2025

 However, some organizations tend to get grant writers on a contractual basis.
 You can also find plenty of grant writers on freelance websites.

-Furthermore, each industry has different regulations for grants.
+Furthermore, each industry has different grant regulations.
 Industries that pay the highest grant writer salaries are healthcare, computer science, and management services.

-Grant writers working in STEM-related companies and healthcare organizations tend to earn more due to an increased need for complex knowledge.
+Grant writers working in STEM-related companies and healthcare organizations tend to earn more because of the greater demand for complex knowledge.
 You can also increase your salary by taking certification courses that showcase your ability.

 Let’s go over several salary sources.